 Back home, Liam participated in a foil fencing class.
 He didn’t take to it much at all.

 It was boring and traditional.
-They weren’t using sabre, and it isn’t as much fun.
+They weren’t using sabres, and it isn’t as much fun.
 We didn’t even get to touch a weapon for the first few weeks.

 He and his brother didn’t stick with the class for very long before they decided to spend their time elsewhere.
 But fencing in Stockholm has been different.
 “It’s pretty good exercise, but extremely tiring.
 It’s still a lot of fun, though, and I really like it.”

 Recently, Liam was honored by his Stockholm instructor and selected as the only student in his class to compete in a Swedish national tournament for 14-19 year-olds.
 Because he isn’t a member of a team, he was not eligible to compete against the other players in an official capacity.
 But that didn’t stop him from participating in a few matches.